afnom/missing-semester/_2025/latex.md

 That's quick!
 ```

 The full capabilities of `minted` can be found [here](https://tug.ctan.org/macros/latex/contrib/minted/minted.pdf).
+The list of supported languages in `minted` can be found [here](https://pygments.org/docs/lexers).

 `listings` is another package that is available for use for code embedding.
 It's more customisable than `minted`, but this leads to greater complexity! `listings` documentation is [here](https://mirror.apps.cam.ac.uk/pub/tex-archive/macros/latex/contrib/listings/listings.pdf).